jaguilarweb/capstone/README.md

 ## Running the server

-First ensure you are working using your created virtual environment.
+First, ensure you are working using your created virtual environment.

 To run the server, execute: